MECHANISM OF ACTION

 To report adverse events, please contact Pharmacosmos at 1-888-828-0655.
 You may also contact the FDA at www.fda.gov/medwatch or 1-800-FDA-1088.

-The safety and efficacy of Monoferric for treatment of iron deficiency anemia (IDA) were evaluated in two randomized, open-label, non-inferiority, actively controlled clinical trials performed in a total of 3050 patients with IDA of different etiology.4,5
+The safety and efficacy of Monoferric for treatment of iron deficiency anemia (IDA) were evaluated in two randomized, open-label, non-inferiority, actively controlled clinical trials performed in a total of 3050 patients with IDA of different etiologies.4,5

 SEE THE RESULTS